anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 have an accurate clock when shipped from manufacturing facilities and take steps to prevent clock tampering.
-If it is not possible to ensure clock accuracy, then vouchers with expirations should not be issued.
+If it is not possible to ensure clock accuracy, then vouchers with time values for expirations should not be issued.

 ## Protect Voucher PKI in HSM